apache/apisix/docs/en/latest/plugins/clickhouse-logger.md

 This Plugin supports using batch processors to aggregate and process entries (logs/data) in a batch.
 This avoids the need for frequently submitting the data.
 The batch processor submits data every `5` seconds or when the data in the queue reaches `1000`.
 See [Batch Processor](../batch-processor.md#configuration) for more information or setting your custom configuration.

+NOTE: The schema for `password` also defines `encrypted = true`, which means that the field will be stored encrypted in etcd.
+See [encrypted storage fields](../plugin-develop.md#encrypted-storage-fields).

 ## Metadata

 You can also set the format of the logs by configuring the Plugin metadata.
 The following configurations are available: